 What Exactly Is a Debt-Free Retirement?

-The example below shows the impact of having no debt in retirement compared to a retiree with a mortgage, car payment, and credit card debt.
+Example: This chart shows the impact of having no debt in retirement compared to a retiree with a mortgage, car payment, and credit card debt.

 Ohio Retiree with Debt | Ohio Retiree with No Debt | |